 If you do offer free shipping, you shouldn’t hide the fact until checkout.
 Try including a “Free Shipping!” in your header and see how conversions change.
 It is recommended to do some A/B testing first to establish a conversion baseline with and without the free shipping header.

 Landing pages are not only an excellent way to generate leads and direct incoming traffic to the appropriate parts of your site, but they can also be incredibly informative.
 Your landing pages should be one of the most value-creating aspects of your site.
-Having an informative landing page that captures the reason why visitors could use your service are a great way to do the thinking for your visitors.
+Having an informative landing page that captures the reason why visitors could use your service is a great way to do the thinking for your visitors.

 The easy way to go about building a smart landing page is by using a service such as Unbounce or Landingpages.net.
 If you choose to go your own route, and you have the design expertise, you should study your Google Analytics to see if your design and content updates are making a significant impact.